nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Quick start

 1. Ensure you have Java `17` or above installed in your computer.
-- To install Java 17, download Java [here](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html).
+- To install Java 17, download Java.
+Refer to the [guide for installing Java](https://docs.oracle.com/en/java/javase/17/install/overview-jdk-installation.html).
+  - Alternatively, download it from [here](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html)
 - To check your Java version, refer [here](https://www.java.com/en/download/help/version_manual.html#).

 2. Download our latest release file from [here](https://github.com/se-edu/addressbook-level3/releases).
 It is a `.jar` file.